 - Are being hurt by someone

-- Want to talk about personal, school, family issues, or feelings about sex and sexuality
+- Want to talk about personal, school, or family issues; or feelings about sex and sexuality

 What will my doctor or nurse tell my parents?